gpadolina/DeepLearning-notes/DeepLearning/Introduction.md

 Technically, deep learning is a multistage way to learn data representations.
 It's a simple idea - but as it turns out, very simple mechanisms, sufficiently scaled, can end up looking like magic.
+#### Understanding how deep learning works
+The specification of what a layer does to its input data is stored in the layer's *weights*, which in essence are a bunch of numbers.
+In technical terms, the transformation implemented by a layer is *parameterized* by its weights.
+In this context, *learning* means finding a set of values for the weights of all layers in a network, such that the network will correctly map example inputs to their associated targets.
+A deep neural network can contain tens of millions of parameters.